By Melissa Dowland, Manager of Teacher Education, NC Museum of Natural Sciences

 monkey slug caterpillar on a leafMonkey slug caterpillar.
 Photo: Mike Dunn.

 But enough about caterpillars because, as George Carlin once quipped, “The caterpillar does all the work but the butterfly gets all the publicity.”
-I think Mr. Carlin should have added that butterflies have better lobbyists, because folks tend to forget about (or even dislike) moths.
+I think Mr. Carlin should have added that butterflies have better lobbyists, because folks tend to forget about (or worse, dislike) moths.
 The moths win the numbers game here: there are more than 2,900 species of moths in North Carolina versus a mere 177 species of butterflies.
 And many of our moths are colorful and beautifully patterned.
 Take the rosy maple moth, for instance, with its furry lemon-yellow body and baby pink and yellow patterned wings.
 It even has furry pink legs!
 And the day-flying snowberry clearwing moth looks like the gentler, cuter cousin of a bumblebee.

 rosy maple mothRosy maple moth.
 Photo by Mike Dunn.

 The difference between butterflies and moths turns out to be primarily a question of semantics.
 Though there are characteristics typical of one versus the other (day- vs. night-flying, clubbed vs. feathery antennae, colorful vs. not – which I’ve already disproved for you!), they’re all part of this year’s BugFest theme arthropod group, Lepidoptera.
 The term Lepidoptera comes from Greek, and means scale-winged, named for the colorful or patterned scales that give lepidopteran wings and bodies their colors.
 The actual definition of butterfly versus moth is that butterflies belong to six or seven specific families (part of superfamily Papilionoidea), and moths belong to the other 89+ families.
+And who cares about that but picky taxonomists?
+(Oh wait, those folks are my coworkers.
+Just kidding!)

 But wait … I forgot the least-loveable phase of all, the pupa.
 Butterflies and moths go through complete metamorphosis, meaning they have a sedentary pupal stage where they don’t eat or defecate (but they can move a little, wiggling to help scare away predators).
 For butterflies, this phase is when they turn into a chrysalis, which is basically a naked pupa hanging from a leaf or branch (or perhaps the trellis in your garden).
 Many chrysalids are adorned with funky protuberances or metallic speckles; some are quite colorful while others might be a basic brown or green.